IBM/ibm-spectrum-scale-csi/README.md

 ## Install and Deploy the Spectrum Scale CSI driver

-1. Load the docker image to all Kubernetes worker nodes
+1. Copy and load the docker image on all Kubernetes worker nodes

    ```
    docker image load -i csi-spectrum-scale_v0.9.0.tar
    ```

-   *On OpenShift, use this command instead:*
+   *On OpenShift setup, use this command instead:*

    ```
    podman image load -i csi-spectrum-scale_v0.9.0.tar